sengkchu/sengkchu.github.io/_posts/2018-data-science/2018-02-25-hypothesis-testing-welch.md

 $$ DoF = \frac{\bigg({\frac{s^2_1} {n_1}+\frac{s^2_2} {n_2}}\bigg)^2} {\frac{({s^2_1}/{n_1})^2}{n_1-1} + \frac{({s^2_2}/{n_2})^2}{n_2-1}}$$

-Where $\bar {X}$ is the sample average, $s$ is the variance, and $n$ is the sample size.
+Where $\bar {X}$ is the sample average, $s^2$ is the variance, and $n$ is the sample size.
 With the degrees of freedom and the t-score, we can use a t-table or a t-distribution calculator to determine the p-value.
 If the p-value is less than the significance level, then we can conclude that our data is statistically significant and the null hypothesis will be rejected.

 We could plug in every number into python, and then looking up a t-table.
 But it is easier to just use the scipy.stats module.
 Click [here](https://docs.scipy.org/doc/scipy/reference/stats.html) for the link to the documentation.